 The statutory minimum level of relevant income set by the MPF legislation for the purpose of calculating mandatory contributions.

-The monthly pay-record is a pay slip which shows the employees' relevant income, mandatory and, if any, voluntary contributions, and the date contributions are paid to the trustee.
+The monthly pay-record is a pay slip that shows employees' relevant income, mandatory and, if any, voluntary contributions, and the date contributions are paid to the trustee.

 Mandatory Provident Fund Schemes Authority, which regulates and monitors the operation of the MPF system.